But what if you want something a little bit different?

 So you’re much better off starting with more vanilla offers and networks when you build your first affiliate site.

-You have no idea how to do that?
+Do you have no idea how to do that?

 You’ll learn how to research a niche, find the right keywords, and even get a basic site online.